KENDAXA-Development/pdf-utils/Readme.md

 This is a small and light-weighted library for processing pdf files in python.
 One of the use-cases might be the extraction of pdf-annotations for ML / NLP.

+Support for

 * obtaining textual and vizual content of pdf files
 * locating positions of words
 * fetching pdf annotations
 * adding digital layer to image-pdfs
 * re-creating a clean pdf file with annotations removed
 * creating an pdf file from images
+* adding textual layer to image-pdf

 etc